 Barbarian leveling is slower than most classes because the class is gear-dependent from the start.
 Mobility is limited early on, so expect to rely on survivability and raw damage rather than zipping through zones.
 That said, the playstyle stays satisfying throughout, which matters when you're grinding through the campaign.

-According to Wowhead's updated Season 13 tier list (last updated May 4, 2026), Whirlwind Barbarian sits alone in S-tier for leveling.
+Current Season 13 testing (as of May 4, 2026) places Whirlwind Barbarian alone in S-tier for leveling.
 It's the pick if you want the smoothest path from level 1 to endgame, with consistent AoE clear and enough durability to handle most early-game threats without careful positioning.

 Hammer of the Ancients (HotA) Barbarian drops to A-tier for leveling this season.
 It's still a strong choice and transitions well into endgame, but Whirlwind simply outperforms it during the leveling phase.
 If you plan to push HotA into endgame content, starting with it is reasonable even at a slight leveling speed cost.